Speech Sound Disorders in Children

 What are the symptoms of speech sound disorders in a child?

 Your child’s symptoms depend on what type of speech sound disorder your child has.
-He or she may have trouble forming some word sounds correctly past a certain age.
+They may have trouble forming some word sounds correctly past a certain age.
 This is called articulation disorder.
 Your child may drop, add, distort, or swap word sounds.
 Keep in mind that some sound changes may be part of an accent.
 They are not speech errors.
 Signs of this problem can include:

 - Leaving off sounds from words (example: saying “coo” instead of “school”)